 Death Is a Slap on the Wrist: Possibly.
-Dying strips you of half of any one category of gems — which is devastating if the game randomly selects your Diamonds; not so much if it chooses the Rubies, or another lesser gem you have in low number.
+Dying strips you of half of any one category of gems — which is devastating if the game randomly selects your Diamonds; not so much if it chooses the Rubies, or another lesser gem you have in low number.note You can prevent this by shutting off the DS when you die.
 This trope is in full force if someone has equipped the Freelancer crown, which negates any penalty beyond being warped back to the last Adventurer.

 Degraded Boss: Trollud, the Liberte boss, is a normal monster in the ice caves before Invidia.
 Later, Behugemoth is added to the same caves, except the trope is inverted and he's much harder than before.

-In the second half of the game, palette-swapped Minotaur can be found in the Quicksand Castle.
+In the second half of the game, a palette-swapped Minotaur can be found in the Quicksand Castle.

 Elemental Rock-Paper-Scissors: How well you do in boss battles later on largely depends on how well you play their vulnerabilities and resistances.